-Deans are invited to nominate faculty members who have principal appointments in their school or college by Friday, Feb.
-25. Nominees must have taught at Northwestern for at least five years, including the current year.
+Deans are invited to nominate faculty members who have principal appointments in their school or college.
+The date to submit nomination materials for the 2023 University Teaching Awards is Friday, Feb.
+24, 2023.
+Nominees must have taught at Northwestern for at least five years, including the current year.
 Nominations are reviewed by the University Teaching Awards Selection Committee, which is chaired by the provost and includes senior faculty members selected in consultation with Faculty Senate, University administrators and a student representative.
 The selection committee submits its recommendations to the president.

 Deans should submit nomination materials in two PDF files to email@example.com.

 The first PDF file should contain the items listed below in the following order:

 - Cover page indicating the nominee's name, position, department and school, as well as the contents of the nomination materials.
 Please indicate if the nominee is a repeat applicant and, if possible, set internal links for each numbered item below (instructions here).

 - A nomination letter of no more than three pages from either the school dean or the department chair describing the nominee’s teaching excellence.
 The nomination letter should address the following:

 - A description of the nominee's activities as a teacher—including the kinds of classes taught, instructional approach, curricular innovation, etc.

 - Evidence that the nominee has had an extraordinary influence on students—for example, on their ability to think critically, master difficult concepts, develop independent insights, and advance creativity and performance.